 Kendrick’s drawing has been an ongoing and constant inspiration for

-Layet Johnson, Flowers and Fruit and Vegetables, 2016, acrylic and chalk on poster board, 28 x 22 in.
+Layet Johnson, Flowers and Fruit and Vegetables, 2016, Acrylic and chalk on poster board, 28 x 22 inches.